-Lisenfeld et al. (2011) calculated an average star formation rate of $0.7M$ yr-1 for the Sb-Sc isolated galaxies.
+Lisenfeld et al. (2011) calculated an average SFR of $0.7 M$ yr-1 for the Sb-Sc isolated galaxies.
 On the other hand, Scudder et al. (2012) derived an average enhancement of 1.9 in the SFR of galaxies in close pairs.
-Considering this difference in the SFR during 3Gyr, we find that an isolated galaxy with log(M{})=10.5 (the average value for the Sb-Sc spirals) would only show a 5% stellar mass deficit relative to a galaxy that suffered an interaction.
-In Section 3, we estimated that our isolated spirals show ~44% less stellar mass than galaxies in denser environments in order to explain the discrepancy with the relation of Shen et al. (2003).
+Considering this difference in the SFR during 3 Gyr, we find that an isolated galaxy with $\log (M) = 10.5$ (the average value for the Sb-Sc spirals) would only show a 5 per cent stellar mass deficit relative to a galaxy that suffered an interaction.
+In Section 3, we estimated that our isolated spirals show ~44 per cent less stellar mass than galaxies in denser environments in order to explain the discrepancy with the relation of Shen et al. (2003).
 An enhancement in the SFR caused by interaction with close companions cannot account for a strong difference in stellar mass.

-This is a simple test taking into account only one interaction and only in the last 3Gyr, while the life of a galaxy is much more complicated.
-Perhaps 10% of the Nair sample might involve galaxies in pairs since Xu & Sulentic (1991) found that 10% of field galaxies are in pairs, while the number of pairs in AMIGAs is effectively zero.
-The main environmental difference between the two samples involves the local surface density of neighbors.
-Is the surface density around Nair galaxies high enough, and are interactions in loose groups frequent enough, to explain a mass difference due to interaction induced star formation?
-Nevertheless, from the information we have, we only can conclude that the difference in the stellar mass-size relation is not mainly caused by a different star formation history of objects in low and dense environments.
+This is a simple test taking into account only one interaction and only in the last 3 Gyr, while the life of a galaxy is much more complicated.
+Perhaps 10 per cent of the Nair sample might involve galaxies in pairs since Xu & Sulentic (1991) found that 10 per cent of field galaxies are in pairs, while the number of pairs in AMIGAs is effectively zero.
+The main environmental difference between the two samples involves the local surface density of neighbours.
+Is the surface density around Nair galaxies high enough, and are interactions in loose groups frequent enough, to explain a mass difference due to interaction induced SF?
+Nevertheless, from the information we have, we only can conclude that the difference in the stellar mass-size relation is not mainly caused by a different SF history of objects in low and dense environments.